gr1m0h/vuepress-plugin-offlinesearch/README.md

 * Provide required documents.json in .vuepress/public/document.json

-The plugin require following json structure to build it's index.
+The plugin requires the following json structure to build it's index.
 The json can be either generated by your own generator, by hand or by using our [npm-cli tool](https://gitlab.com/datev/vuepress-documents-parser-cli)

 If you choose to use the vuepress-documents-parser-cli, generating the documents.json file is as simple as